bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 <details>
    <summary>Virtual Machines</summary>

+**How to visualize the different processes running on VMs?** - Azure Services Map

 **Accelerated networking - what is it?** - reduces latency, jitter, and CPU utilization

 **How to collect Windows Security logs and store for x years?** - Azure Log Analytics Agent but also Diagnostics Agent